bordjoski/zkp-fsh/README.md

 `const recreatedAgreement = zkpfsh.Agreement.fromJSON(serialized);`

 Optionaly, agreement can be configured to use custom base/radix and alphabet during conversion process.
 Default base is `10` and default alphabet is `0123456789abcdefghijklmnopqrstuvwxyz`.\
-If used, configuration must be done manualy both on Client and Verifier side to be able to deserialize data.\
+If used, configuration must be done manualy both on Client and Verifier side and must be identical to be able to deserialize data.\
 Configuration details is not included in serialized Agreement.
 For example:

 `const agreement = await zkpfsh.Agreement.generateAgreement();`\